fjahr/lightning-mw/01-messaging.md

   - upon receiving a message of _even_, unknown type:
     - MUST fail the channels.

 The messages are grouped logically into four groups, ordered by the most significant bit that is set:

   - Setup & Control (types `0`-`31`): messages related to connection setup, control, supported features, and error reporting (described below)
-  - Channel (types `32`-`127`): messages used to setup and tear down micropayment channels (described in [BOLT #2](02-peer-protocol.md))
+  - Channel (types `32`-`127`): messages used to setup and tear down micropayment channels (described in [BMW #2](02-peer-protocol.md))
-  - Commitment (types `128`-`255`): messages related to updating the current commitment transaction, which includes adding, revoking, and settling HTLCs as well as updating fees and exchanging signatures (described in [BOLT #2](02-peer-protocol.md))
+  - Commitment (types `128`-`255`): messages related to updating the current commitment transaction, which includes adding, revoking, and settling HTLCs as well as updating fees and exchanging signatures (described in [BMW #2](02-peer-protocol.md))
-  - Routing (types `256`-`511`): messages containing node and channel announcements, as well as any active route exploration (described in [BOLT #7](07-routing-gossip.md))
+  - Routing (types `256`-`511`): messages containing node and channel announcements, as well as any active route exploration (described in [BMW #7](07-routing-gossip.md))

 The size of the message is required by the transport layer to fit into a 2-byte unsigned int; therefore, the maximum possible size is 65535 bytes.

 A node:
   - MUST ignore any additional data within a message beyond the length that it expects for that type.
   - upon receiving a known message with insufficient length for the contents:
     - MUST fail the channels.
   - that negotiates an option in this specification: